 You’re driving through suburbia one evening looking for the street where you’re supposed to have dinner at a friend’s new house.
 You slow down to a crawl, turn down the radio, stop talking, and stare at every sign.
 Why is that?
 Neither the radio nor talking affects your vision.

 Or do they?

-In talking about using a cell phone while driving, Steven Yantis , a professor in the Department of Psychological and Brain Sciences at Johns Hopkins University , had this to say:
+In talking about using a cell phone while driving, Dr. Steven Yantis, a professor in the Department of Psychological and Brain Sciences at Johns Hopkins University, had this to say:

 “Directing attention to listening effectively ‘turns down the volume’ on input to the visual parts of the brain.
-The evidence we have right now strongly suggests that attention is strictly limited - a zero-sum game.
-When attention is deployed to one modality - say, in this case, talking on a cell phone - it necessarily extracts a cost on another modality - in this case, the visual task of driving.”
+The evidence we have right now strongly suggests that attention is strictly limited — a zero-sum game.
+When attention is deployed to one modality (say, talking on a cell phone) it necessarily extracts a cost on another modality (say, the visual task of driving).”